Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: It o Integration against fractional Brownian motion

 \begin{proof} (i) The equality holds for any continuous path $X$ with finite variation and its canonical lift as rough paths.
 Then by definition of geometric rough paths, it can be approximated by a sequence of path with finite variation in $p$-variation.
-By continuity of both sides, we know the equality still holds. (ii) and (iii) can be proved by the same arguments as in Theorem \ref{SI-ingtral-thm}. \end{proof}
+By continuity of both sides, we know the equality still holds. (ii) and (iii) can be proved by the same arguments as in Theorem \ref{SI-ingtral-thm}.
+A proof can also be found in Friz and Hairer~\cite{FH14} as the proof of Equation (5.5) there. \end{proof}

-\begin{rem} In integration theory for rough paths, if $X\in\Omega_{p}$, $2\leq p<3$, $X_{t}=X_{0,t}^{1}$, one cannot just write a symbol $dF(X_{t})$ as the ordinary case.
+\begin{remark} In integration theory for rough paths, if $\bfX\in\Omega_{p}$, $2\leq p<3$, one cannot just write a symbol $dF(X_{t})$ as the ordinary case.
 There is no meaning for this symbol unless under the sense of Young integrals, if it is well defined.
 We can see an example below which says that the $dF(X_{t})$ is undefined in general.
-Actually if we want to make sense the differential symbol, we should lift $F(X_{t})$ to a rough path $F_{\mathfrak{R}}(X)$ as above and then understand the differential symbol as
+Actually if we want to make sense the differential symbol, we should lift $F(X_{t})$ to a rough path $F_{\mathfrak{R}}(\bfX)$ as above and then understand the differential symbol as